COVID: Public frustration grows as cases surge in Thailand | DW | 08.07.2021

 Critics have slammed the government for a slow vaccine rollout and insufficient prevention measures.
 There is also growing concern over the future of tourism, as officials roll out a new scheme to draw visitors.

-Confidence in Prayut's regime was again undermined last week, following a leaked health ministry document that included a recommendation against giving healthcare workers an additional shot of the vaccine developed by Pfizer and BioNTech.
-Administering the vaccine, the document said, would mean the government was "admitting that the Sinovac vaccine is not effective."
+Confidence in Prayut's regime was again undermined last week, following a leaked Health Ministry document that included a recommendation against giving health care workers an additional shot of the BioNTech-Pfizer vaccine.
+Administering the vaccine, the document said, would mean that the government was "admitting that the Sinovac vaccine is not effective."

-The Southeast Asian country was initially praised for keeping outbreaks largely under control for most of last year.
-However, much of that work was undone over the past months due to insufficient planning and a poorly handled vaccination scheme.
+The Southeast Asian country was initially praised for keeping outbreaks largely under control for most of 2020.
+However, much of that work was undone over the past months because of insufficient planning and a poorly handled vaccination program.

-The number of new cases has tripled to around 6,000 per day since April, while the daily death toll has remained over 50.
+The number of new cases has tripled to about 6,000 per day since April, while the daily death toll has remained over 50.

-Thailand has reported nearly 90% of its total number of cases and 95% of its deaths since the pandemic began, in the timeframe starting from April this year.
+Thailand has reported nearly 90% of its total number of cases and 95% of its deaths since the pandemic began since April.
 The latest surge in infections was triggered after the virus began spreading through several Bangkok nightlife venues.

 In an effort to contain its worst outbreak so far, Thailand has reimposed restrictions on restaurants, construction sites and gatherings in the capital and five nearby provinces.

-The latest one-month curbs, which were announced in the middle of the night in late June without prior warning or urgent relief measures, prompted widespread criticism and complaints, especially from eateries ailing due to the ban on dine-in services.
+The latest one-month curbs, which were announced in the middle of the night in late June without prior warning or urgent relief measures, prompted widespread criticism and complaints, especially from eateries ailing because of the ban on dine-in services.

 "I feel that the government is not sincere and doesn't empathize with SMEs [small and medium-sized enterprises].
 We have had to throw away almost all of the materials that we had ordered for all of our branches," he added.